Environmental Defense Fund: Fisheries conservation

 A 2009 op-ed piece by the Pacific Coast Federation of Fisherman's Association in the trade journal Fishermen's News argues that EDF's approach to fisheries policy in the Pacific Northwest is likely to damage smaller, local operators who have an interest in protecting fisheries and limiting by-catch.
 Many fishermen fear that the approach gives a competitive advantage to larger, non-local operations, jeopardizing independent operators, including boats, fisheries, and ports.

 EDF has argued that the way we manage our fisheries needs to change if we want to protect fishermen, fish, and coastal communities.
 In a report suggesting economic waste in some of the world's commercial fisheries, EDF advocates an approach: catch shares, which sets a scientifically based limit on the total amount of fish that can be caught; that amount is then divided among individuals or groups, who can sell their shares or lease them to fishermen.
-EDF suggests that concern about consolidation or corporate ownership of fisheries is unwarranted.
+EDF has suggested that concern about consolidation or corporate ownership of fisheries is unwarranted.

 EDF has been accused of funding and disseminating studies that utilize questionable science and economics in their promotion of catch share fishery management.
 Also, they have employed substantial political lobbying to promote fisheries policies that tend to force out smaller fishing businesses in favor of consolidated, corporate owned fleets, while denying any adverse effects these programs have on fishing families and communities.

 EDF has held meetings with private investors where their West Coast vice president, David Festa, promoted the purchase of fishing rights as an investment that can yield 400% profits, and "options value" despite its claims that these rights are designed to provide financial incentives for the fishermen themselves.
 Multiple non-profit organizations have expressed repeated frustrations with EDF and its promotion of these management policies.
-Recent studies show that despite EDF's claims, catch shares do not end overfishing and typically result in no long term environmental gains.
+Recent studies show that despite EDF's claims, catch shares do not end overfishing and typically result in no long-term environmental gains.

 The Environmental Defense Fund supports the Rigs-to-Reefs program in the Gulf of Mexico, in which former offshore oil production platforms are converted to permanent artificial reefs.
 The EDF sees the program as a way to preserve the existing reef habitat of the oil platforms.